57130500006/nodejs-expressjs-starwarsapp/README.md

 # nodejs-expressjs-starwarsapp
-this is a workshop for practice programming skill (Node.js) and this workshop learnning from youtube (Ryan Hemrick channel)
+this is a workshop for practice my programming skill (Node.js) and this workshop learnning from youtube (Ryan Hemrick channel)